Danforth University Center: Prayer, Meditation & Reflection Space

 The Danforth Chapel is the dedicated prayer and reflection space on WashU’s Medical Campus.
 The space is located on the first floor of McDonnell Medical Sciences Building and is available 24/7 for students, faculty, and staff with a Medical School badge.
 The non-denominational chapel includes chairs and prayer rugs.

 Olin Library: Serenity Room

 The Serenity Room is located on the second floor of Olin Library in the Northeast corner of the building.
 The room is available for prayer, meditation, and reflection during open library hours.
 This space is open for students of any/no faith traditions.
 Prayer rugs and seating for meditation are available.
-Materials for foot-washing are provided in the All Gender Restroom across the hall.

 Other Places to Pause on Campus